 These are issued based on the grounds of immigration.

-If you decide to immigrate to Finland, you can obtain the desired information about your options from our local law firm.
+If you decide to relocate to Finland, you can obtain the desired information about your options from our immigration lawyers in Finland.

 The main reasons under which residence permits are granted in Finland